eclipse/kuksa.val/doc/usage.md

                                         client.
 Defaults to 60 --mqtt.retry arg (=3)                 Times of retry via connections.
                                         Defaults to 3
-  --mqtt.topic-prefix arg               Prefix to add for each mqtt topics --mqtt.publish arg                    List of vss data path (using readable
+  --mqtt.topic-prefix arg (=vss)        Prefix to add for each mqtt topics --mqtt.publish arg                    List of vss data path (using readable
                                         format with `.`) to be published to mqtt broker, using ";" to seperate